-The LA should make a decision within one working day of a referral being made about what course of action they are taking and should let the referrer know the outcome.
+Within one working day of a referral being received, local authority children's social care should acknowledge receipt to the referrer and a social work qualified practice supervisor or manager should decide next steps and the type of response required.
 The DSL will follow up on a referral should that information not be forthcoming.
 If, after a referral, the child's situation does not appear to be improving the DSL will press for re-consideration using the Cumbria SCP Escalation Policy and procedures to ensure their concerns have been addressed and, most importantly, that the child's situation improves.